 - Ideal post length, hashtags and sharing time

 - Influential users who interact with your competitors

 This data should help you determine which topics and post types resonate with your audience.
 You will also be able to measure competitor performance, allowing you to set benchmarks.

-Give competitive social media monitoring a shot:
+Give competitive social media monitoring a shot with Keyhole.

 3. Create Buyer Personas

 You can build buyer personas by analyzing the characteristics and social profiles of business managers who purchased your product.
 These are representations of customer groups, helping you understand your target markets.

 First, open a spreadsheet.
 Fill it with the names, contact information and — if possible — profile URLs of people who’ve bought your products or services on behalf of their businesses.